KSEHano/BSc-Thesis/Thesis.md

 \section{Conclusion}

 It can tentatively be said that Google and DeepL are the best MT systems, although, SDL Trados is close behind.
 Bing seems to be a bad choice as a translator, although it should be said that it had the disadvantage to not be able to translate the whole document.
 However despite the low ranking of the human translation it seems that at the moment a translation has to be augmented by a professional translator.
-The BLEU scores of the one agains all with human hypothesis show that the human translation is quite different from the MT and it could be that that was the reason for the low score in the study.

-need human because of lakalisation different writing conventions like passive or talking to the reader
+The BLEU scores of the one against all with human hypothesis show that the human translation is quite different from the MT and it could be that that was the reason for the low score in the study.
+In the examples above it obvious that the translation by professionals are quite different.
+For one they use the appropriate terminology, for another they use the right style of writing if a literal or a word for word translation is not the right choice.
+This is a reason why the translation has to be edited by a translator.
+It is unclear if a pre translation by one of the better MT systems would be helpful.
+While the translations are judged to be reasonably good, they are quite different to the professional translations.
+The editing cost to get from a MT to a finished good translation could be higher than the cost for translating everything.
+It could be helpful in this case to have a quality estimation to give translators an overview if the sentences translated by an MT need editing and if they do how much.

 need some more